To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Show Effects

-Another Upgrade card for Hugo, this time with the Unique Tag.
-While active, it increases the damage of Hunt Commence Extra Attacks multiplicatively by +40%.
+Another Upgrade card for Hugo, this time with the [Unique] Tag.
+While active, it increases the damage of Commence the Hunt Extra Attacks multiplicatively by +40%.
 An excellent damage increase to a major part of Hugo’s total damage output.
-Note: Here is how it works with max Hunt Commence Stacks and no other multipliers.
+Note: Here is how it works with max Commence the Hunt Stacks and no other multipliers.
 (50% + 150%) x 1.4 = 280%.

 Best Epiphanies